robocomp/robocomp/doc/RCIS.md

 - RGBD
 - Display

-When starting simulation, `RCIS` will read an XML file for simulation world definitions, then it populates the objects defined in the XML file and start component servers for each of these interfaces.
+When starting simulation, `RCIS` will read an XML file with the definitions of the simulated world and robot, then it populates the objects defined in the XML file and starts component servers for each of these interfaces.
 These component servers dedicatedly process information captured from or interacted with the simulation environment.
+The default port of `RCIS` is 11175, any other components, which want to connect and send message to `RCIS`, must set the forward port accordingly.

 ## Installation